KiloLimaAlpha/SystemSicherheit/README.md

 #Installation

-The current Linux installation packages (x64 only) are divided into three parts and needs to be installed in the fallowing order:
+The current Linux installation packages (x64 available only) are divided into three parts and needs to be installed in the fallowing order:

     1. Intel SGX driver
     2. Intel SGX platform software (PSW)